autobib/autobib/docs/changelog/next.md

 - `autobib update` now supports updating from data present in other records in your database with `autobib update --from-record`.
 - `autobib local` now supports headless methods to creating the local record from data specified at the command line.
 - `autobib import --include-files` imports files specified in the `file = {...}` field of entries in the imported bibliography.
-- A command `autobib dedup` has been added, which attempts to find replacement records which are equivalent to a given record.
+- A new option `autobib replace --auto` has been added to automatically determine a replacement key using data present inside the record data.
-  Currently, it is only possible to deduplicate based on identifiers present in the record data.

 ## Fixes